Do you know the science-power behind simple exercise?

 Good judgment depends on having the skill and the will to open our minds.

-Every time when we take a step forward with an open mind, we have to revise and update our understanding of the task and the world.
+Every time when we take a step forward with an open mind, we have to revise and update our understanding of the work and the world.

 “My mother opened my mind and helped me to live and understand the world,” he said.

-Any task is for the world so all tasks in life are connected irrespective of the nature, professional or personal.
+Any work is for the world so all works in life are connected irrespective of the nature, professional or personal.

 At present we have to view our experiences as periods of our lives.
-Youth, apprenticeship, marriage, parenthood, sickness, death, and so on are connected to our task.
+For example, youth, apprenticeship, marriage, parenthood, sickness, and death are connected to our work.
 Everyone has to capture this progression when we think of the next step.

 The career that we always worry about nowadays is the capacity to navigate this course of progression through experiences rather than facts.